-QUANTITATIVE: PACE DOCTOR OF CHIROPRACTIC FIRST TRIMESTER ONLY

-A student must complete (receive a passing grade) a minimum of 50 percent of the total attempted credits in their first trimester of the Doctor of Chiropractic program.
+QUANTITATIVE: PACE DOCTOR OF CHIROPRACTIC FIRST TRIMESTER ONLY minimum of 50 percent of the total attempted credits in their first trimester of the Doctor of Chiropractic program.
 Total credits attempted is equal to those credit hours the individual student enrolled in during their first trimester as a Doctor of Chiropractic student at Logan University.
 This policy is for first time trimester one students only and excludes transfer students.